-- 42.6 Overtaking during the lap is permitted only if a car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
-In this case, drivers may only overtake to re-establish the order before the race was suspended. - Any driver who is delayed leaving the grid may not overtake another moving car if he was stationary after the remainder of the cars had crossed the Line, and must form up at the back of the line of cars behind the safety car.
-If more than one driver is affected, they must form up at the back of the field in the order they left the grid. - 42.7 Either of the penalties under Article 16.3a) or b) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap. - During this lap Articles 40.12, 40.13, 40.14 and 40.15 will apply. - 42.8 If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given. - 43) FINISH - The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 5.3.
+42.6 Overtaking during the lap is permitted only if a car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
+In this case, drivers may only overtake to re-establish the order before the race was suspended.

+Any driver delayed in this way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must enter the pit lane and may only rejoin the race once the whole field has passed the end of the pit lane.

+- 42.7 Either of the penalties under Article 16.3a) or b) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap. - During this lap Articles 40.11, 40.12, 40.13 and 40.14 will apply. - 42.8 If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given. - 43) FINISH - 43.1 The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 5.3.